jaydabi/kubernetes/README.md

 Instead of using the masters ip for kubernetes api queries, you should think about using a load balancer like suggested in the kubernetes documentation.
 This is especially relevent for multi-master clusters.
 Single node-clusters for development don't need this.

     ansible-playbook playbook.yml -i server1 --tag init_kubernetes_master --extra-vars "control_plane_endpoint=server1.tld node_name=whatever-node-name"

+The control plane could also be a DNS name.